How is kanban used by product managers?

 While the main focus of the kanban method is working more efficiently, kanban also complements goal-first product management.
 You set the product strategy upfront that determines how you prioritize features.
 Then, kanban helps you incrementally complete each feature.
 Even if you do not plan to formally adopt the kanban method, you might find that you can apply some of the principles behind it to get work done.

 If you are looking to get started with kanban, this article includes helpful guidance and links for implementation no matter which tools you use.
 If you choose to use Aha! software, you can select among several tools that are purpose-built for product and engineering teams.
 Aha!
-Create is a digital notebook with whiteboarding functionality that comes with a lightweight kanban board template — ideal for getting started quickly.
+Notebooks is a digital notebook with whiteboarding functionality that comes with a lightweight kanban board template — ideal for getting started quickly.
 Aha!
 Roadmaps is a complete product management solution — set product strategy, prioritize features on a workflow board, and share visual plans.
 Lastly, the kanban board in Aha!
 Develop is geared towards engineering teams.

 Jump ahead to learn more: